-WordPress backups are necessity, you might not feel it when you are just starting out or when everything is going well.
-But WordPress backups are the only possible way to get your work back if you lose it for some reason.
+WordPress backups are a necessity, you might not feel it when you are just starting out or when everything is going well.
+But backup of your website is the only possible way to get your work back if you lose it for some reason.
 They work like a safety cushion for your website.

-Backups are one of the important part of your WordPress security, they are equally important to using a strong password.
+Backups are one of the important part of your WordPress security, they are as important as using a strong password.
 So in this article we will show you how to backup your WordPress site in 4 easy ways

 What are Backups

 Backups are just copy of the work stored so they can be used to restore back to the time when the back was created.
 So similarly WordPress backups are copy of your WordPress installation which includes all the plugins, themes, media uploads, the database and the core WordPress files.